frodrigss/frodrigss/README.md

 ## 🚀 About Me

 Passionate front-end  web and digital game programming student, constantly exploring the realms of technology and creativity.
-Currently honing my skills in JavaScript, HTML, and CSS while pursuing my studies at **Etec of Peruíbe**.
+Currently honing my skills in JavaScript, TypeScript, HTML, and CSS while pursuing my studies at **Etec of Peruíbe**.

 ### 🎓 Education